Long COVID: Long-Term Effects of COVID-19

-The senses of smell and taste are related, and because the coronavirus can affect cells in the nose, having COVID-19 can result in altered or lost senses of smell or taste.
+The senses of smell and taste are related, and because the coronavirus can affect cells in the nose, having COVID-19 can result in lost or distorted senses of smell (anosmia) or taste.
 Before and after people become ill with COVID-19, they might lose their sense of smell or taste entirely, or find that familiar things smell or taste bad, strange or different.

 For about a quarter of people with COVID-19 who have one or both of these symptoms, the problem resolves in a couple of weeks.
 But for most, these symptoms persist.
 Though not life-threatening, prolonged distortion of these senses can be devastating and can lead to lack of appetite, anxiety and depression.
 Some studies suggest that there’s a 60% to 80% chance that these people will see improvement in their sense of smell within a year.

 Neurologic Problems in Long COVID